Special Operations Executive: Section D

+MI (R)

+In the autumn of 1938, the War Office expanded an existing research department known as General Staff (Research) [GS (R)], and appointed Major J.C.F.
+Holland as its head to conduct research into guerrilla warfare.
+GS (R) was renamed Military Intelligence (Research) [MI(R)], in early 1939.
+Contrary to popular misconception, GS(R) had been created in 1936, not 1938.

+Holland's interests in guerrilla warfare began after working on an operation with T.E.
+Lawrence during World War I, roughly a year and a half before being shot in the chest in a pub by the Irish Republican Army (IRA) during the Irish War of Independence.
+He wrote much about the IRA at this time, even going so far as to state that they had made guerrilla warfare a science in the modern age, and encouraged British Military Intelligence leadership to create an organization that had the effectiveness of this group.
+As a side project, he also created the British Commandos.

+Pre-war and early Wartime activities

+These three departments worked with few resources until the outbreak of war.
+There was much overlap between their activities.
+Sections D and EH duplicated much of each other's work.
+On the other hand, the heads of Section D and MI(R) knew each other and shared information.
+They agreed to a rough division of their activities; MI(R) researched irregular operations that could be undertaken by regular uniformed troops, while Section D dealt with truly undercover work.

+During the early months of the war, Section D was based first at St Ermin's Hotel in Westminster and then the Metropole Hotel near Trafalgar Square.
+The Section attempted unsuccessfully to sabotage deliveries of vital strategic materials to Germany from neutral countries by mining the Iron Gate on the River Danube.

-Separated by only nine months in age, Majors Jo Holland and Laurance Grand had been childhood friends at the Rugby School, and later attended classes together at Royal Military Academy, Woolwich.
+Separated by only nine months in age, Majors Jo Holland and Laurance Grand had been childhood friends at Rugby School, and later attended classes together at Royal Military Academy, Woolwich.
 Holland's secretary at the time, Joan Bright Astley, remarked later in her memoirs that the two worked together exceptionally well while developing the foundations of irregular warfare that would become SOE.
 Astley, herself a co-founder of SOE, would later be revealed to be one of the primary inspirations for the fictional character Miss Moneypenny in the James Bond series.

 Laurence Grand, director of Section D.

 Jo Holland, director of MI(R).

 These two men, friends since childhood, are largely considered the creators of the SOE and the modern form of guerrilla warfare.
 They formed a working relationship called "Scheme D," which was the prototype merger that eventually became SOE.

-Holland's interests in guerrilla warfare began after working on an operation with T.E.
-Lawrence during World War I, roughly a year and a half before being shot in the chest in a pub by the Irish Republican Army (IRA) during the Irish War of Independence.
-It was the IRA in which Holland revered technically, going so far as to state that they had made guerrilla warfare a science in the modern age.
-He wrote much about the IRA at this time, and encouraged British Military Intelligence leadership to create an organization that had the effectiveness of this group.
-As a side project, he also created the British Commandos.